RiiConnect24/Wii-Guide/_pages/en_US/riitag-wiiu.md

 7. Use the D-Pad to navigate the cursor to the game you previously installed Haxchi to and press the A button to install the Coldboot Haxchi mod.
 8. Turn off your Wii U, and restart it.
 9. At the `Autobooting...` screen, press Home to open the Coldboot Haxchi menu.
-10. Use the + Control Pad on the Wii U GamePad to navigate to `Autoboot:`.
+10. Use the +Control Pad on the Wii U GamePad to navigate to `Autoboot:`.
 Change it to SDCafiine.
 11. Finally, navigate to `WiiU System Menu`, and press A to be kicked to the Wii U Menu.

 You have now set up RiiTag on your Wii U!
 Now go play some games, and watch them show up on your RiiTag!